-Any student who wishes to take a leave of absence from studies for one term or more (maximum of two terms) should consult with the Registrar's Office.
-A Leave of Absence Request form must be submitted to the Registrar's Office at least two (2) weeks prior to the course change/add deadline date and must be approved by the relevant Department Chair.
+Any student who wishes to take a leave of absence from studies for one term or more (maximum of two terms) should consult with the Registrar's Office .
+A Leave of Absence Request form must be submitted to the Registrar's Office at least two (2) weeks prior to the course change/add deadline date.